MarianoMoraes/Tasca_M4_T01/README.md

-# Tasca_M4_T01
+# Matplotlib and Seaborn

-Tasca M4 T01

-- Exercici 1
+- Exercise 1
-Descarrega el dataset adjunt preu lloguer per trimestre i barri.csv extret de la web OpenDataBCN i resumeix-lo estadísticament i gràficament.

-Crea almenys una visualització per:

-Una variable categòrica (Districte o Barri)
-Una variable numèrica (Preu)
-Una variable numèrica i una categòrica (Districte i Preu) Dues variables numèriques (Any o Trimestre i Preu) Tres variables (Barri o Districte, Trimestre i Preu)
+Download the attached dataset price per quarter and neighborhood.csv from the OpenDataBCN website and summarize it statistically and graphically.

+Create at least one visualization per:

+A categorical variable (District or Neighborhood)
+A numeric variable (Price)
+One numeric variable and one categorical variable (District and Price) Two numeric variables (Year or Quarter and Price) Three variables (Neighborhood or District, Quarter and Price)

-- Exercici 2
+- Exercise 2
-Exporta els gràfics com imatges o com HTML.
+Export the graphs as images or HTML.

-- Exercici 3
+- Exercise 3
-Proposa alguna visualització que creguis que pot resultar interessant.
+Suggest a visualization that you think could be interesting.